FOrmyown/coroutines/README.md

         new FrameInterceptPoint[] { randomObjectUpdater }
 );

-// Load up the coroutine from the checkpoint.
+// Load up the suspendable from the checkpoint.
 It should now contain a
 // SecureRandom instead of a random. runner = reader.read(data);